ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 CSS Grid and CSS Custom Properties both saw large swings in the number of respondents moving from having heard of or read about them to having used the feature at least a little.
 Knowledge in these features still looks like it is growing, with more respondents saying that they've used them a little, than those who feel comfortable using them.

-CSS Houdini – a set of API's that help developers extend CSS natively – was asked about for the first time this year.
+CSS Houdini – a set of APIs that help developers extend CSS natively – was asked about for the first time this year.
 46.46% of respondents said that they had heard of or read about the feature, but only 1.79% had used it at least a little.
 This feature is still bleeding edge, so it's perhaps unsurprising to see so few developers using it presently.

 {{> promos promo='grid' promotitle="Learn CSS Grid" }}